NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (2) Without limiting the generality of subsection (1), the NCDA may, for the purposes of fulfilling its mandate, have such powers and functions as the following:

-(3) Acquire, hold, lease, manage, and dispose of real and personal property;
+    (a) Acquire, hold, lease, manage, and dispose of real and personal property;

-(2) Enter into contracts, agreements, memoranda of understanding, or other arrangements with any person, entity, level of government, including Indigenous governing bodies or co-operatives;
+    (b) Enter into contracts, agreements, memoranda of understanding, or other arrangements with any person, entity, level of government, including Indigenous governing bodies or co-operatives;

-(3) Establish programs, provide financing through grants or loans, and offer technical support and advisory services consistent with its mandate;
+    (c) Establish programs, provide financing through grants or loans, and offer technical support and advisory services consistent with its mandate;

-(4) Conduct and support research, innovation, and skills development related to co-operative development and stewardship, community wealth building, the effects of the aforementioned topics, and Economic Democracy as a whole;
+    (d) Conduct and support research, innovation, and skills development related to co-operative development and stewardship, community wealth building, the effects of the aforementioned topics, and Economic Democracy as a whole;

-(5) Employ such officers and employees as are necessary for the proper conduct of its work, consistent with the principles of Loop Governance, as detailed under Part II, Title I of this Act;
+    (e) Employ such officers and employees as are necessary for the proper conduct of its work, consistent with the principles of Loop Governance, as detailed under Part II, Title I of this Act;

-(6) Make by-laws respecting the administration of its affairs; and
+    (f) Make by-laws respecting the administration of its affairs; and

-(7) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.
+    (g) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.

 ### Section 247: Core Programs

 (1) The NCDA, in fulfilling its mandate, shall implement the following core programs:

-(2) The Co-Op Development program, which shall support the formation and growth of new and existing worker co-operatives, in ways such as, but not limited to, the following:
+    (a) The Co-Op Development program, which shall support the formation and growth of new and existing worker co-operatives, in ways such as, but not limited to, the following:

-    (a) Facilitating access to business planning and development strategies.
+        (i) Facilitating access to business planning and development strategies.

-    (b) Providing startup capital through partnership with the Century Bank;
+        (ii) Providing startup capital through partnership with the Century Bank;

-    (c) Providing relevant literature and references for their co-operative through partnership with Libraries Canada;
+        (iii) Providing relevant literature and references for their co-operative through partnership with Libraries Canada;

-    (d) Fast track consumer co-operative development of consumer co-operatives for key sectors such as healthcare, housing, energy, and agri-food, to enhance public access, affordability, and resilience.
+        (iv) Fast track consumer co-operative development of consumer co-operatives for key sectors such as healthcare, housing, energy, and agri-food, to enhance public access, affordability, and resilience.

-    (e) Offering training and mentorship programs on co-operative principles and development, democratic worker governance, and financial management; and
+        (v) Offering training and mentorship programs on co-operative principles and development, democratic worker governance, and financial management; and

-    (f) Assisting in navigating legal and regulatory requirements.
+        (vi) Assisting in navigating legal and regulatory requirements.

-(2) The Land Trust Development program, which shall support the formation and growth of new and existing Land Trusts through the same methods detailed in subsection (1)(a).
+    (b) The Land Trust Development program, which shall support the formation and growth of new and existing Land Trusts through the same methods detailed in paragraph (a).

 ### Section 248: Workplace Democracy Measures

-(1) The NCDA shall support the implementation of measures to enhance workplace democracy through, but not limited by, the following measures:
+(1) The NCDA shall support the implementation of measures to enhance workplace democracy through, but not limited to, the following measures:

-(2) Supporting the establishment and effective exercise, within federal jurisdiction, of a legal right for employees to request co-determination processes or employee ownership transition plans in companies employing more than 100 employees, and promoting the adoption of similar rights within provincial and territorial jurisdictions;
+    (a) Supporting the establishment and effective exercise, within federal jurisdiction, of a legal right for employees to request co-determination processes or employee ownership transition plans in companies employing more than 100 employees, and promoting the adoption of similar rights within provincial and territorial jurisdictions;

-(2) Supporting the establishment and effective exercise, within federal jurisdiction, of a right to first refusal for employees when a company decides to sell or close the business, to facilitate potential employee-led buyouts, and promoting the adoption of similar rights within provincial and territorial jurisdictions; and
+    (b) Supporting the establishment and effective exercise, within federal jurisdiction, of a right to first refusal for employees when a company decides to sell or close the business, to facilitate potential employee-led buyouts, and promoting the adoption of similar rights within provincial and territorial jurisdictions; and

-(3) Providing grants and tax incentives for businesses, and their owners, to employee ownership, co-determination models, or Employee Stock Ownership Plans otherwise known as ESOPs.
+    (c) Providing grants and tax incentives for businesses, and their owners, to employee ownership, co-determination models, or Employee Stock Ownership Plans otherwise known as ESOPs.

-(4) The NCDA shall ensure worker representation on relevant advisory boards on the Century Bank and other institutions established or renewed under this Act.
+(2) The NCDA shall ensure worker representation on relevant advisory boards on the Century Bank and other institutions established or renewed under this Act.

 ### Section 249: Governance

 (1) The NCDA shall be governed in accordance with the principles of Loop Governance as set out in Part II, Title I of this Act, and with the internationally recognized principles of co-operation.

-(2) The NCDA Circle of Circles shall be known as the Co-operative Circle of Circles, and shall be composed of the following five peer circle Groups, subject to review and change following consultation with relevant stakeholders:
+(2) The NCDA Circle of Circles shall be known as the Co-operative Circle of Circles, and shall be composed of the following five peer Circle Groups, subject to review and change following consultation with relevant stakeholders:

-(3) The Labour and Workers Circle Group;
+    (a) The Labour and Workers Circle Group;

-(2) The Staffing and Logistics Circle Group;
+    (b) The Staffing and Logistics Circle Group;

-(3) The Industry Experts Circle Group;
+    (c) The Industry Experts Circle Group;

-(4) The Co-operative Legal Expertise Circle Group; and
+    (d) The Co-operative Legal Expertise Circle Group; and

-(5) The Funding Circle Group.
+    (e) The Funding Circle Group.

-(6) Membership within each peer Circle Group shall reflect a balance of regional expertise, lived experience, scientific, technical, logistical, or other relevant skills groups.
+(3) Membership within each peer Circle Group shall reflect a balance of regional expertise, lived experience, scientific, technical, logistical, or other relevant skills groups.

-(7) Each peer Circle Group shall include Indigenous representation as a standing requirement.
+(4) Each peer Circle Group shall include Indigenous representation as a standing requirement.

-(8) The NDCA’s Shared Wisdom Council shall be composed of:
+(5) The NCDA’s Shared Wisdom Council shall be composed of:

-(9) One delegate from each of the five peer Circle Groups;
+    (a) One delegate from each of the five peer Circle Groups;

-(2) One representative elected by the Canadian Co-operative sector;
+    (b) One representative elected by the Canadian Co-operative sector;

-(3) One representative from the unionized labour sector; and
+    (c) One representative from the unionized labour sector; and

-(4) One representative worker-owner of a co-operative within Canada, chosen by civic lottery.
+    (d) One representative worker-owner of a co-operative within Canada, chosen by civic lottery.

 ### Section 250: Accountability

 (1) The NCDA shall be subject to audit and oversight by the Foundation Commission.

-(2) The NCDA shall prepare a corporate, or Loop Governance or Co-operative, equivalent plan and operation and capital budget for the fiscal year, to be submitted to the responsible Minister for the approval by the Treasury Board, in accordance with the Financial Administration Act.
+(2) The NCDA shall prepare a corporate, or a Loop Governance or Co-operative equivalent, plan and operational and capital budget for the fiscal year, to be submitted to the responsible Minister for the approval by the Treasury Board, in accordance with the Financial Administration Act.

 (3) The NCDA shall submit an annual report to the responsible Minister, who shall table it before Parliament.
 The report shall include a comprehensive account of the NCDA’s operations and its performance against its mandate, including numbers of newly formed co-operatives, and the overview of new and existing co-operatives in Canada, their successes and struggles.